 Euthanasia: The Merciful Release

-After Grandy suffers a major loss, she cooks up her own unique batch of "tear soup".
+After Grandy suffers a major loss, she cooks up her own unique batch of Tear Soup.
 Richly illustrated in full color, this marvelous book gives both adults and children a thorough understanding of grief, along with a glimpse into Grandy's life

 as she blends various ingredients into her own mourning process.
-Tear Soup Home Page

 Read the inspirational piece, If A Dog Were Your Teacher